ericdotmills5/info1113-gradle/README.md

+# WizardTD: A Java Tower Defense Game

-This repository contains a tower defence game I created to learn java, and objected oriented programming with.
+Welcome to WizardTD, a tower defense game I created to learn Java and Object-Oriented Programming.

-To play this game, download the "project" folder and run the "launch.jre" executable.
+## Getting Started

+To play WizardTD, follow these steps:

+1. Download the `project` folder from this repository.
+2. Run the `launch.jre` executable inside the `project` folder.

+## Source Code

+The source code for the game is organized as follows:

+- Game code: `project\src\main\java\WizardTD`
+- Test cases: `project\src\test\java\WizardTD`

-The source code for the game can be found in the folder: project\src\main\java\WizardTD The source code for the test cases can be found in the folder: project\src\test\java\WizardTD The coverage of the test cases can be found in the file: project\reports\jacoco\test\html\index.html
+You can view the coverage of the test cases in the following file: `project\reports\jacoco\test\html\index.html`

+## Gameplay

+The aim of WizardTD is to survive all the waves of monsters by preventing them from reaching the wizard tower and draining all your mana.
+You can do this by placing and upgrading towers.

-The controls are presented within the game as either clickable buttons on the right tab, or by pressing the respective keyboard key displayed on the button.
+Controls are presented within the game.
+You can either click buttons on the right tab or press the respective keyboard key displayed on the button.

-The aim is to survive all of the waves by preventing the monsters from draining all your mana by reaching the wizard tower through the use of placed, upgradable towers.
+Enjoy the game and happy defending!